The Ringer (2005 film): Plot

-At the final competition, Steve's friend Glen comes in 1st, with Steve in 3rd behind Jimmy.
-During the medal ceremony, Steve admits that he is not developmentally disabled, reveals his actual name, and gives his medal to Thomas, who had finished 4th.
-Lynn, upset at Steve, rebuffs him when he attempts to apologize to her.
+Steve managed to secure a spot in the final event, and discovers Jimmy to be an exceptional opponent.
+At the final competition, Jimmy sprains his knee during the race and Steve, rather than win the event, goes back to assist him.
+Upon finishing, Steve's friend Glen comes in 1st, with Steve in 3rd behind Jimmy.
+During the medal ceremony, Steve comes clean that he is not developmentally disabled, reveals his actual name, and gives his medal to Thomas, who had finished 4th.
+Lynn, upset at Steve, slaps him when he attempts to apologize to her.
 Uncle Gary still wins his bet, as his condition was that Jimmy would lose.

-6 months later, Steve quit his job and started working in theater, producing a play with the friends he made during the Special Olympics and Stavi, who got his fingers reattached.
+Six months later, Steve quits his job and starts working in theater, producing a play with the friends he made during the Special Olympics and Stavi, who got his fingers reattached.
 Glen and the others trick Lynn into coming to the theater, and Steve starts to apologize.
 Lynn forgives him because Stavi told her why Steve pretended to be developmentally disabled, and they kiss.

-In a mid-credits scene, Steve and his friends dance onstage with the Kids of Widney High as they perform the song "Respect".
+In a mid-credits scene, as the Special Olympics athletes are performing their version of Romeo and Juliet, Steve and his friends begin dancing onstage with the Kids of Widney High as they perform the song "Respect".